-Studying his fellow South Koreans at leisure, Seunggu Kim – nominated by Arianna Rinaldo – reveals a country short on time and space
+Studying his fellow South Koreans at leisure, Seunggu Kim reveals a country short of time and space

-“My work is an expression of the idea of the ‘instant culture’ that you can see in the leisure spaces of Seoul,” says South Korean photographer Seunggu Kim, referencing the intensity of urban living and the clamour of its inhabitants to find pockets for relaxation in a city where there is no time and no space.
+“My work is an expression of the idea of the ‘instant culture’ that you can see in the leisure spaces of Seoul,” says South Korean photographer Seunggu Kim, who was one of our Ones to Watch 2019,referencing the intensity of urban living and the clamour of its inhabitants to find pockets for relaxation in a city where there is no time and no space.
 “The country’s nickname is ‘Dynamic Korea’, the expression that reveals the people’s style of behaviour is ‘pali-pali’ [fast-fast], and the typical keyword for Korea, I think, is ‘efficiency’,” says Kim, who has lived there all his life, completing his master’s at the Korea National University of Arts.

-In the series Better Days, Kim shows this ‘pali-pali’ in the spectacle that is South Koreans at leisure.
+In the series Better Days, which is on show at The Korea Society, New York City, Kim shows this ‘pali-pali’ in the spectacle that is South Koreans at leisure.
 Seoul is a packed urban playground, people searching for a patch of rural space to take some precious downtime.
 There’s a lake filled with ice fishers, a field of picnickers waiting for a fireworks display, and the oddness of a panda hut, a winter festival display of stuffed penguins and a tiger on a snowy hillside, and a dinosaur theme park.

 In the man-made mountains, ponds and waterfalls of Jingyeong Sansu, Kim deepens his exploration into the urban Korean simulacrum of nature.
 His pictures are of apartment blocks lined with extravagant rock-garden outcrops, which mimic the idealised Korean mountainsides.
 Marketing phrases promoting the holistic value of harmony with nature accompany the images: “Hoengak will ward off misfortune,” reads one; “Buaak is a new kingdom of growing dreams,” says another.